michaelemery/staticanalysis/init/README.md

 null because the field has not yet been assigned. @UnknownInitialization takes a parameter that is the class the object is definitely initialized up to.
 For instance, the type @UnknownInitialization(Foo.class) denotes an object in which every fields declared in Foo or its superclasses is initialized, but other fields might not be.
-Just
 @UnknownInitialization is equivalent to @UnknownInitialization(Object.class).
 3. **@UnderInitialization** indicates a type that contains a partially-initialized object that is under initialization — that is, its constructor is currently executing.
 It is